Creating Pillar Page Content Your Buyers and Search Engines Will Love

 Business owners need their sites to be the ultimate sources of information, such that when users search for content to answer questions, they find the information they need concerning a given subject from your website.
 However, bombarding your audience with too much content (or the wrong content) can also drive them away.

-How Pillar Pages Help Businesses Rank Higher on Google
+How Pillar Pages Help Property Management Businesses Rank Higher on Google

-According to HubSpot, several content pages on a website should link back to a pillar page.
+According to HubSpot, several content pages (or topic clusters) on a website should link back to a pillar page.
 Then, if the user becomes interested in learning more about the topic, the links to the topic clusters will be readily available on the pillar page.

 What Are the Benefits of a Pillar Page?